Massachusetts Court Records

 Before Filing a Tort Claim

 The first step in building and filing a tort claim is to ensure that the statute of limitations period is still valid.
 Generally, most Massachusetts tort actions have a statute of limitation of 3 years from the accident or injury date.
 However, there might be some exceptions to this rule, depending on the nature of the case.
-As a result, it is advisable to contact a lawyer before filing a claim to avoid getting the case dismissed.
+As a result, contacting a lawyer before filing a claim is advisable to avoid getting the case dismissed.
 Most law firms and legal aid societies provide a free consultation in these situations.

-In addition to filing within the stipulated time, a tort claim must prove the following elements to be acknowledged in a Massachusetts court.
-The plaintiff must prove that:
+In addition to filing within the stipulated time, a tort claim should prove the following elements to be acknowledged in a Massachusetts court.
+The plaintiff will typically be required to prove that:

 Filing